‘The Bachelor’ 2018 Announcement: When Next ‘Bachelor’ May Finally Be Revealed

 — Wetpaint (@WetpaintTV) August 10, 2017

-There are only four more episodes of Bachelor in Paradise and it seems that the next Bachelor has been picked — unless the show wants to jerk fans around another week, which wouldn’t be a great idea given the fact fans are growing impatient.
+There are only four more episodes of Bachelor in Paradise, and it seems that the next Bachelor has been picked — unless the show wants to jerk fans around another week, which wouldn’t be a great idea given the fact fans are growing impatient.

 Bachelor Peter Kraus?
 Why Chris Harrison Says It’s ‘Not Completely Off the Table’ Despite Series Creator’s Tweet https://t.co/sBVFPaiWl6